PedroTajia/Spaceship-Titanic/README.md

 # Spaceship-Titanic
 This is the Spaceship-Titanic competition.
-My best score is
+My best score is 79% of accuracy by using the GradientBoostingClassifier model